Morris U. Cohen: 1941 Rapp-Coudert

 On August 25, 1941, witness William M. Canning reversed his testimony in favor Professor Schappes, which threw into doubt Canning's previous testimony on Kenneth Ackley, Walter Scott Neff, Arthur Braunlich, Seymour Copstein, Philip S. Foner, and Morris U. Cohen.

 Resignation

-On September 18, 1941, CCNY student newspaper The Campus followed up with lives of the three teachers on suspension:
+On September 18, 1941, the City College of New York student newspaper The Campus followed up with lives of the three teachers on suspension: